stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 27 (P4L4) - Design Patterns.md

 # Lesson 27

 The most important predictor of a successful product design effort is the extent to which a team possesses experience on related problems.
 An indicator of design experience is **design pattern** knowledge.
 Design patterns are a description of a solution to a problem in a context.
-In this lesson, we will examine design patterns more thoroughly.
+In this lesson we will examine design patterns more thoroughly.

 ## Architectural Patterns